lsu-ddem/intro-to-esports/content/2-Sonic/3_Lesson_3/_index.en.md

 ### Objective(s):

-After the daily meme, the students will begin to develop sonic stories.
+Students will begin to develop sonic stories.
 Integrating writing with sound to produce something new.

 ### Overview: